-Isotoma viridis and Isotoma anglicana are very similar but can be reliably separated (using slide-mounted specimens) by examining the manubrial 'teeth'.
-Isotoma viridis has a single pair of 'teeth' on the thickened apical edge of the manubrium, whereas Isotoma anglicana has two pairs of manubrial teeth.
-Isotoma anglicana is more bluish-grey/brown in colour than Isotoma viridis which tends to be more greenish.
-Another similar species in this complex, Isotoma caerulea, can be distinguished by having a larger macroseta in the outside of the 2nd pair up the manubrium, while Isotoma anglicana has the inner of these 2 macrosetae larger than the outer.
+Isotoma caerulea/viridis and Isotoma anglicana are very similar and can only be reliably separated (using slide-mounted specimens) by examining the manubrial 'teeth' and setae on the dens.
+Isotoma viridis has a single pair of 'teeth' on the thickened apical edge of the manubrium, whereas Isotoma anglicana/caerulea have two pairs of manubrial teeth.
+I. caerulea has 2 basal dorsal setae on the dens, I. anglicana has 3.

 Confirmation requires microscopic proof of presence of two pairs of manubrial teeth.

 All year round.